-In 2010 his top three receivers, Damarlo Belcher (78 catches, 832 yards, 4 touchdowns), Terrance Turner (67, 681, 3) and Doss (63 catches, 706 yards, 7 touchdowns) topped 60 catches and 700 yards receiving and the unit set a school record with 3,446 total yard.
+In 2010 his top three receivers, Damarlo Belcher (78/832/4), Terrance Turner (67/681/3) and Doss (63/706/7 touchdowns) topped 60 catches and 700 yards and the unit set a school record with 3,446 total yards.

 The 2008 corps, led by Ray Fisher and Andrew Means, saw four receivers reach 25 receptions and post over 275 yards.
 It also featured one of the top true freshman duos in IU history - Belcher and Doss.

-Fisher and Means, who signed a professional baseball contract with the Cincinnati Reds in 2008, became the 13th and 14th Hoosiers, respectively, to go over 100 career receptions and 1,000 career yards in 2008, joining Hardy as the second and third wideouts under Lynch to enter the elite club.
-Means also earned a spot on the Biletnikoff Award Watch List, the third straight year a Hoosier appeared on the list (Hardy - 2006, 2007).
+Fisher and Means, who signed a professional baseball contract with the Cincinnati Reds in 2008, became the 13th and 14th Hoosiers, respectively, to go over 100 career receptions and 1,000 career yards, joining Hardy as wideouts under Lynch to enter the elite club.
+Belcher (25/337/2) and Doss (14/186/1) combined for the second-highest receiving yardage total by a true freshman duo in school history.

 The 2007 season saw Lynch's wide receivers re-write the IU record books, as they recorded a school-record 3,073 yards.
-Hardy, who was selected in the second round (41st pick) of the NFL Draft by the Buffalo Bills, set new school marks with 16 receiving TDs and 79 catches.
+Hardy, who was selected in the second round (41st pick) by the Buffalo Bills, set new school marks with 16 receiving TDs and 79 catches.
 He finished his career as the school's all-time receiving yardage (2,740), receptions (191) and receiving touchdowns (36) leader.
 Hardy was a semifinalist for the Biletnikoff Award, named All-America by five publications and selected first team All-Big Ten.

 In 2005, Lynch tutored Hardy to one of the most prolific debut seasons IU has seen at wide receiver.
 Hardy finished with 61 receptions (fourth in school history), 10 touchdowns (tied for third all-time) and 893 yards (seventh all-time).
 In addition, his five 100-yard games were tied for the second most in a season in school history.